wso2-attic/ballerina-integrator/README.md

 The Content-Based Router (CBR) reads the content of a message and routes it to a specific recipient based on its content.
 This approach is useful when an implementation of a specific logical function is distributed across multiple physical systems.

-> This guide walks you through the process of implementing a content based routing using Ballerina language.
+> This guide walks you through the process of implementing content-based routing using the Ballerina language.

-This is a simple ballerina code for content based routing.
+This is a simple Ballerina code for content-based routing.

 The following are the sections available in this guide.